California Psalms

 convulsing hulks and setting the heart sinking

-where the honest towers are —
+where honest behemoths are —

 o how can I!